Valérie Pécresse: Career in national politics

 In addition to her activities in regional politics, Pécresse served as a member of the National Assembly of France from 2002 until 2007, representing the Yvelines department (2nd constituency).
-In parliament, she was a member of the Committee on Constitutional Affairs (2002–2005) and the Committee on Cultural Affairs (2005–2007).
+In Parliament, she was a member of the Committee on Constitutional Affairs (2002–2005) and the Committee on Cultural Affairs (2005–2007).
 In 2004, she became the spokeswoman for Nicolas Sarkozy, who was then leader of the UMP.
 From 2007 until 2011, Pécresse served as Minister of Higher Education and Research in the cabinet of Prime Minister François Fillon.
 During her time in office, she launched many reforms to give universities a greater degree of autonomy over their resources and open the way for more private sector financing.
 The reforms caused a wave of strikes.

-In 2009, the Académie de la Carpette anglaise, an organisation that opposes the spread of the English language in Francophone countries, gave Pécresse the Prix de la Carpette Anglaise (lit: "English Doormat Prize") for having refused to speak French at international meetings in Brussels, Belgium; Pécresse had stated that English was the easiest means of communication.
+In 2009, the Académie de la Carpette anglaise, an organisation that opposes the spread of the English language in Francophone countries, gave Pécresse the Prix de la Carpette Anglaise ("English Doormat Prize") for having refused to speak French at international meetings in Brussels; Pécresse had stated that English was the easiest means of communication.
 At the same time, Pécresse was described by the Financial Times as one of the most successful of Sarkozy's ministers and considered as a candidate to succeed Christine Lagarde as Minister of the Economy and Finance in 2011.

-From 2011 until 2012, Pécresse served as the government's spokeswoman and as Minister of Budget, Public Accounts and State Reform in Fillon's third cabinet, succeeding François Baroin.
+From 2011 until 2012, Pécresse served as the government's spokeswoman and as Minister of the Budget, Public Accounts and State Reform in Fillon's third cabinet, succeeding François Baroin.
 In this capacity, she opposed increases in the EU budget for 2013.
 In the 2011 local elections, she notably went against official party line, led by then UMP leader Jean-François Copé, not to direct the party's supporters how to vote; instead, she said she would rather vote for the Socialist Party (PS) in the case of a runoff against the National Front (FN).

-After the defeat of Nicolas Sarkozy in the 2012 French presidential election, Pécresse remained a key member of the Union for a Popular Movement (UMP) and its successor, the Republicans (LR).
+After the defeat of Sarkozy in the 2012 French presidential election, Pécresse remained a key member of the UMP and its successor, The Republicans (LR).
 She returned to the National Assembly, where she served on the Finance Committee from 2012 until 2016.
 In September 2014, she joined Fillon, Étienne Blanc, Éric Ciotti and Pierre Lellouche on an official trip to Iraq.